oroinc/documentation/user_guide/reports.rst

   "**Name***","The name is used to refer to the report in the future.

-  It is recommended to keep the name meaningful for you."
+  It is recommended to use a name that is meaningful for you."
   "**Entity***","Target :term:`entity <Entity>` of the report.
 Choose one of the entities from the drop-down.
 Data related to it will be used to generate the report.
   (Both system and custom entities will be displayed in the alphabetic order).